jaydeepdholakia/2-Calculator-30DaysOfSmartContract/README.md

 Welcome to 2nd project of [30 Days Of Smart Contract series](https://github.com/jaydeepdholakia/30-Days-Of-Smart-Contract).
 As you read above, I am going to make a simple calculator Dapp with a UI here.
 Please don't judge me!
 I already am doing that for myself!

-You can interact with the Dapp here: [ ](https://hello-world-30dosc.herokuapp.com/)
+You can interact with the Dapp here: [Calculator on Blockchain](https://calculator-30dosc.herokuapp.com/)

 ## Run Locally